Pr00bit/Project_preparation/README.md

-HINT: Please swotch branch to Master on top-left side to see code
+HINT: Please switch branch to Master on top-left side to see code

 1. How to run.